mozilla/legal-docs/en/common_voice_terms.md

 Second, that your Contributions do not infringe on any third parties’ rights.

-Third, that your Contributions comply with Mozilla's [Acceptable Use Policy](https://www.mozilla.org/about/legal/acceptable-use/).
+Third, that your Contributions comply with Mozilla’s [Acceptable Use Policy](https://www.mozilla.org/about/legal/acceptable-use/).

 If you cannot make these assurances, you may not participate in Common Voice.